EgoNormia

 Task

-We use a format of Multiple-Choice Questions (MCQs) for our task, including three subtasks: Action Selection, Justification Selection, and Sensibility.
-Three Example MCQs are shown below:
+We use a format of Multiple-Choice Questions (MCQs) for our task to achieve high verifiability, including three subtasks: Action Selection, Justification Selection, and Sensibility.

 -